Spidey and His Amazing Friends: Release

 Spidey and His Amazing Friends premiered with a series of 11 short episodes titled Meet Spidey and His Amazing Friends on June 21, 2021, on Disney Channel and Disney Jr., followed by Disney+ on July 16.
-Spidey and His Amazing Friends also premiered on September 11, 2021, in Southeast Asia, but only lasted 20 days before the channel's closure on October 1, 2021.
+The series also premiered on September 11, 2021, in Southeast Asia, but only lasted 20 days before the channel's closure on October 1, 2021.

 The full series premiered on August 6 with a simulcast on Disney Jr. and Disney Channel, later on Disney+ on September 22.

 The second season of Meet Spidey and His Amazing Friends premiered on July 18, 2022, on Disney Channel and Disney Jr., followed by Disney+ on August 17.

 The second season of the series premiered on August 19, 2022, with a simulcast on Disney Jr. and Disney Channel, followed by Disney+ later on.

-On October 10, 2022, it debuted on CBeebies in the United Kingdom, making this the first show based on a Disney property to premiere on said network.
+On October 10, 2022, the series debuted on CBeebies in the United Kingdom, making this the first show based on a Disney property to premiere on said network.

 The third season of the series premiered on January 8, 2024, on Disney Channel and Disney Jr., followed by Disney+ later on.
 A crossover episode with Moon Girl and Devil Dinosaur, "Moon Girl and the Dino Dilemma", aired on November 15, 2024.

 The fourth season of the series premiered on June 16, 2025 on Disney Jr., followed by Disney+ on June 17.

+The fifth season of the series premiered on July 13, 2026 on Disney Jr., followed by Disney+ on July 14.

+Spin-offs

+A spin-off series, Iron Man and His Awesome Friends, premiered on Disney Jr. on August 11, 2025, and its first ten episodes premiered on Disney+ the next day.

+Iron Man and His Awesome Friends is set to end after 40 episodes over a single season to make way for the second upcoming spin-off, Avengers: Mightiest Friends, which was announced in August 2025 and is slated to premiere in 2027.